sankhasil/onlinescheduler/readme.md

 # Disclaimer
 The project is not fully functionally working.
 UI also not functional.
 I tried my best to code the whole scenario but due lack of time its not finished.
+To be honest in my opinion this application may be have designed and coded far better way than this, if little more time can be invested into this.

 # Running the Application
 - You need run the SpringBoot Runner class, ApplicationRunner.java under com.scheduler package